 - General Best Practices

-An older website with outdated design trends, an unresponsive website that provides a subpar mobile experience, or a website that fails to meet modern accessibility standards (especially important for districts) can do irreparable harm to your brand and reputation.
+An older website with outdated design trends, a subpar mobile experience, or a website that fails to meet modern accessibility standards (especially important for districts) can do irreparable harm to your brand and reputation, which in some cases simply means the visitor won't return.
+And when it comes to reimagining your Digital Campus, you want even the far reaches of the website to shine, much like you would the hallways and entranceways across your physical campus.

-On the other hand, a sleek and responsive website can make your school stand out from your competitors whose websites fail to impress with outdated or uninspired design choices.
+Likewise, a sleek and responsive website can help you stand out from your competitors whose websites fail to impress with outdated or uninspired design choices.

-We usually recommend that schools begin to reconsider a website redesign around the three- year mark, and consider it an absolute necessity at the five-year mark.
+We usually recommend that schools begin to reconsider a website redesign around the three-year mark, and consider it an absolute necessity at the five-year mark.
+In light of the heightened profile around the Digital Campus post-COVID, we recommend taking a hard look at both the homepage as well as your Virtual Admissions, fundraising and overall approach to parent communication and engagement.

 If you’re still uncertain about whether or not your school’s website needs an update, here are six tell-tale signs to look for: